philmurp48/Data_AI_Finance/docs/source-of-truth.md

 ## Recent Changes

+### 2025-11-24: Redesign Login Page with Exact Specifications
+**Change**: Complete redesign of login page to match exact design specifications **Implementation**:
+1. Updated background color to `#1a1d2e` (dark navy)
+2. Changed title from "Finance360" to "Order To Cash"
+3. Updated card background to `#2a2d3e` with proper borders
+4. Updated input field styling with `#363a4f` background
+5. Changed all purple colors to exact `#A100FF` Accenture purple
+6. Updated button styling with proper hover states
+7. Adjusted all spacing and sizing to match specifications
+8. Updated logo sizing to h-24 (96px)
+9. Removed animated background effects for cleaner design

+**Files Modified**:
+1. `app/login/page.tsx` - Complete redesign with exact colors and spacing

 ### 2025-11-24: Add Logo to Login Page (Final)
 **Change**: Added the same logo image from header to login page **Implementation**: